Who am I, and why am I so obsessed with this idea of creating a life of geographical freedom?

-I took a few months off before I was poached by a solar panel installation company that one of the sales reps I’d trained had managed to get a sales role in.
+After a few months off, I was poached by a solar panel installation company that one of the sales reps I’d trained had managed to get a sales role in.

-It was the start of the solar boom in Australia and he was making crazy money just as a sales rep for this company.
-He convinced me to come on board and within 3 months they asked me what it would take to convince me to manage one of the branches so they could expand into a new state.
+It was the start of the solar boom in Australia and he was making crazy money just as a sales rep. He convinced me to come on board and within 3 months they asked me what it would take to convince me to manage one of the branches so they could expand into a new state.

-My pay packet plus commissions was worth confidently over $220,000 that year but once again I had no life.
-To mask the stress, I was spending money almost as quick as I was earning it, I found it hard to justify giving up a pay packet that big, but when a good friend dies, it’s like being slapped in the face with the reality that we could die any minute, so I quit and decided to travel the world to “find myself” again.
+My pay packet plus commissions were worth confidently over $220,000 that year but once again I had no life.
+To mask the stress, I was spending money almost as quick as I was earning it, so when a good friend tragically died, it was like being slapped in the face with the reality that we could die any minute, so I quit and decided to travel the world to “find myself” again.

 - Take time to know your product and learn from the best.

 - Money isn’t everything.